 The retina is the light-sensing structure at the back of the eye.
 It is a two-dimensional surface like a piece of film in a camera and can only produce a two-dimensional image.
 The brain integrates the two-dimensional images from each eye to create a sense of three dimensions (stereopsis).
 Stereopsis allows people intuitively to perceive depth.
 Disorders in which the eyes do not align properly (such as strabismus) can interfere with stereopsis.

 However, stereopsis is effective only in a close range, such as within arm's reach.
-If objects are further away than about 9 feet (3 meters), clues to depth perception obtained from only one eye (for example, the apparent size of objects) provide more information on relative position than stereopsis.
+If objects are farther away than about 9 feet (3 meters), clues to depth perception obtained from only one eye (for example, the apparent size of objects) provide more information on relative position than stereopsis.
 Thus, a person who sees with only one eye will have trouble pouring a cup of tea but will have less trouble parking a car.

 Some people experience glare (star bursts) or halos around bright lights, especially when driving at night.
-Such symptoms are more common among older people and among people who have had certain types of refractive surgery or who have certain types of cataracts.
+Such symptoms are more common among older people and among people who have had certain types of refractive surgery or who have certain types of cataracts Cataract .
 Glare and halos can also occur in people whose pupils are widely dilated (for example, those who have been given eye drops for an examination).
 When the pupil is widely dilated, light is able to pass through the peripheral part of the lens of the eye, where it is bent differently from light passing through the more central parts of the lens and therefore causes glare.

 An eye examination is done.
 Sometimes symptoms can be relieved by treating the cause (for example, a cataract).
 Otherwise, people should take precautionary measures, such as minimizing driving at night or after receiving eye drops for an examination and avoiding looking directly at oncoming headlights while driving.

 People who have color blindness (dyschromatopsia) are unable to perceive certain colors, or they may perceive certain colors with different intensity than do people with normal color vision.
 For instance, in the most common form of color blindness (red-green color blindness), people are less able to distinguish dark or pastel green or red or both.
-At traffic lights, people with red-green color blindness should be guided by cues other than the color of the light.
+At traffic lights, people with red-green color blindness can be guided by cues other than the color of the light.

 Tear production may be measured, particularly if Sjögren syndrome is suspected.
 Doctors may also try to determine whether tears evaporate too quickly.
 They place a tiny amount of yellow dye (fluorescein) in an open eye and measure how long it takes for tears to evaporate.
 During the day, dry eyes can be relieved with the use of eye drops that substitute for a person's tears (artificial tears).
 At night, an ointment can be used before bed to relieve morning dryness.